Other sections in Research:

 Our research is not confined to the UK real estate market alone.
 We work in cooperation with the International House Price Database of the Globalization and Monetary Policy Institute on providing similar exuberance indicators for international markets, which are available at The Federal Reserve Bank of Dallas website.

-Overview: The growth rate of UK property prices has been falling over the last two quarters.
-The annual growth rate currently stands at 2.2%.
+Overview: The growth rate of UK property prices has been falling over the last three quarters.
+The annual growth rate currently stands at 2.1%.
 This is the lowest growth rate of national housing prices since 2013 Q2.
-Property prices in Greater London have fallen by nearly 2% over the last year.
+House prices in London have fallen by nearly 3% since 2017 Q1.

 To find out more view our Summary of the latest release.